terschawebIT/n8n-nodes-mistral-ocr/README.md

 # n8n-nodes-mistral-ocr

-This is an n8n community node that integrates with the Mistral OCR API to extract text from documents and images **in a single step**.
+This is an n8n community node that integrates with the Mistral OCR API to extract text from documents and images **with optional structured annotations** - all in a single step.

-Instead of managing separate upload, URL generation, and OCR processing steps, this node handles everything automatically.
+Instead of managing separate upload, URL generation, and OCR processing steps, this node handles everything automatically and can additionally extract structured information using Mistral's powerful annotation capabilities.

 [n8n](https://n8n.io/) is a [fair-code licensed](https://docs.n8n.io/reference/license/) workflow automation platform.